-According to the apocryphal book, The Gospel of the Nativity of Mary, the blessed mother had made a vow of virginity at the Temple of Jerusalem while living there from age three.
+According to the apocryphal book, The Gospel of the Nativity of Mary, the blessed mother had made a vow of virginity at the Temple of Jerusalem while living there from the age of three.
 Hence, she asked Angel Gabriel, how she, a lifelong virgin, could give birth to a child.
-This was also the fulfillment of another prophecy: “Therefore, the Lord himself will give you a sign: The virgin will conceive and give birth to a son and will call him Immanuel.”
-(Isaiah 7:14).
+This was also the fulfilment of another prophecy: “Therefore, the Lord himself will give you a sign: The virgin will conceive and give birth to a son and will call him Immanuel” (Isa 7:14).
 Thus, the virgin birth became a prophetic sign of the Messiah’s arrival.
 The Catholic Church and some other churches teach the perpetual virginity of Mary.

 Who was engaged to a man named Joseph

 The apocryphal writings present the story of Joseph’s marriage.
-These writings are unauthorized books.
+These writings are non-canonical books.
 So, they may be true or myth.
 However, they help us connect the gaps in the Biblical narratives.
-According to the apocrypha, when Joseph was 40 years old, he married Salome (Melcha or Escha).
-They lived together 49 years and had four sons and two daughters.
+According to the Apocrypha, when Joseph was 40 years old, he married Salome (Melcha or Escha).
+They lived together for 49 years and had four sons and two daughters.
 The youngest was James the Less, also known as “the Lord’s brother.”
-This story helps us to understand the brothers and sisters of Jesus mentioned in the gospels (Mark 6:3; Matthew 13:55-56).
+This story helps us to understand the brothers and sisters of Jesus mentioned in the gospels (Mk 6:3; Mt 13:55-56).

 Joseph, of the family of David

-Though Luke gives the genealogy of Mary tracing back to King David, here he states that Jesus’ legal father was also from the lineage of David as a fulfillment of the Davidic Covenant.
+Though Luke gives the genealogy of Mary tracing back to King David, where he states that Jesus’ legal father was also from the lineage of David as a fulfilment of the Davidic Covenant.
 “When your days are fulfilled and you rest with your fathers, I will set up your seed after you, who will come from your body, and I will establish his kingdom.
 He shall build a house for My name, and I will establish the throne of his kingdom forever.
 I will be his Father, and he shall be My son.”
-(2 Samuel 7: 12-14).
+(2 Sam 7:12-14).
 Though God met this promise in David’s son Solomon, it was only partial.
-Its fulfillment came only in Jesus.
+Its fulfilment came only in Jesus.
 Because of this, Jesus has another title, the Son of David.

 The virgin’s name was Mary.

 Miriam is the Hebrew word for Mary.
 Miriam in the Old Testament was the sister of Moses.
 Just as Moses is a prototype of Jesus, Miriam is a prototype of Mary, the mother of Jesus.
 Miriam (Mar Yam) in Hebrew means myrrh, or bitterness of the sea.
-When Miriam was born, the Israelites had the bitter destiny to throw their children to River Nile because of Pharaoh’s order.
+When Miriam was born, the Israelites had the bitter destiny to throw their children into the River Nile because of Pharaoh’s order.
 However, when the Israelites crossed the Red Sea, Mariam was also known as Mara Yam meaning “Mistress of the Sea.”
 Miriam was the leader of women when the Israelites crossed the Red Sea while God drowned Pharaoh and his soldiers.
-According to St. Ambrose, Mary of the New Testament leads us through the sea of the world to the new promised land, heaven.
+According to Saint Ambrose, Mary of the New Testament leads us through the sea of the world to the new Promised Land, heaven.

 (28) The angel came to her and said, “Hail, full of grace, the Lord is with you.”